Pleiades-Spiri/spiri_go/README.md

 - [CUDA 6.5](https://developer.nvidia.com/cuda-toolkit-65), and
 - [OpenCV4Tegra](http://elinux.org/Jetson/Computer_Vision_Performance#Hardware_Acceleration_of_OpenCV).

 Although it is [generally recognized that ROS is incompatible with OpenCV4Tegra](http://wiki.ros.org/NvidiaJetsonTK1), our install script correctly works around the issue via [methods outlined in this post](https://devtalk.nvidia.com/default/topic/835118/embedded-systems/incorrect-configuration-in-opencv4tegra-debian-packages-and-solution).
+To install:

 1. Flash your Jetson with the latest L4T using [Jetpack](https://developer.nvidia.com/embedded/jetson-development-pack-archive);
 2. Install the [Grinch kernel](https://devtalk.nvidia.com/default/topic/766303/embedded-systems/-customkernel-the-grinch-19-3-8-for-jetson-tk1-developed/) for your version of L4T; then